mycoding-academy/laravel-export-demo/README.md

 ```

 - Register your first user using application's register link.
-- Login to the application and go to https://localhost:8000/customers and try .....
+- Login to the application and click on Customers menu and try .....

-I didnot add Customers menu yet so use the direct link.

 ## Contributing